-Yes, we welcome well behaved dogs (up to two medium or four small).
+Yes, we welcome well behaved dogs (up to two medium or three small).
 Dogs are to remain downstairs in the cottage at all times, and are specifically not allowed to sit on furniture, including sofas, the chaise longue or beds / bedding.
 For your pooches comfort we have provided a dog bed in the kitchen and popped a stair gate in place, to ensure they enjoy their stay as much as you do.
 Dogs should not be left alone in the property at any time.
-There is an additional cleaning charge of £10 per dog.
+There is an additional cleaning charge of £30 per dog.

 We cannot accept responsibility for the safety of your dog.
 Dogs should not be allowed to enter any of the farmland / fields / private neighbouring lane that surround the property, or chase any of the livestock, as this may result in the ultimate sanction taken by the local farmer / land owner.
 If your dogs cannot be trusted around livestock (including free range chickens) or you are unsure how they may behave around them, please ensure your dog is on a lead at all times when outside the cottage.